 The College continued towards previously established goals of empowering students, transforming resources into desired outcomes, and aligning College and business resources by managing costs and tuition to enable the funding of current programs, maintain affordability for students, and provide for the maintenance of physical facilities.
-This year's financial statements reflect this through conservative spending, and an increase in cash flow from operating activities.
+This year's financial statements reflect the College's ability to maintain cash flow by utilizing various sources of revenue provided by state and federal grants.
 Non-state resources aided the achievement of our goals through: College Foundation community program and scholarship support; Aiken County plant maintenance support; and federal & state grant funding for financial aid and College operations.

-The College's ability to generate assets and deferred outflows of resources in excess of total liabilities and deferred inflows of resources, as seen in the Condensed Statement of Net Position on the following page, indicates the fiscal soundness of the College.
+The College's ability to generate assets and deferred outflows of resources in excess of total liabilities and deferred inflows of resources, as seen in the Condensed Statement of Net Position below, indicates the fiscal soundness of the College.
 Continuing soundness depends, in part, on future SC legislative decisions related to the funding of the SCRS net pension and OPEB liabilities noted in the Overview section, as well as, the ongoing pandemic.